JamesCodes/legends/src/pages/index.md

 serviceInformation:
   heading: Whatever you need, we can take care of you.
   description:
-    Here is our list of base services which can be combined any way you like.
+    Here is our list of services which can be combined any way you like.
 If there is something you need that isn't listed, don't hesitate to reach out, we will accommodate your every need.
   services: